 Google launched the Android 8.0 Oreo operating system on 21st, August, the day of Solar Eclipse with many exclusive features and refinements.
 The Search giant released four developer previews of Android O, prior to the final release.
 With the Android Oreo update, Galaxy S7 and Galaxy S8 flagships are going to get many new features like Picture in Picture mode, Notification channels, Smart Text selection, Notification dots and so on.

 Previously, Samsung began the rollout of Android Nougat update for Galaxy S7 lineup in January 2017.
-So this time, unlocked Galaxy S7 and S7 Edge devices probably get the Android Oreo update in February or March 2018 after running the soaktest.
+So this time, unlocked Galaxy S7 and S7 Edge devices probably get the Android Oreo update in February or March 2018.
+Probably the soaktest of Android 8.0 for Galaxy S7 might begin in December 2017.
 Carrier locked Galaxy S7 devices may receive the Oreo update in Q2, 2018.
 The confirmed rollout dates of Android Oreo for Galaxy S7 and S7 Edge will be revealed in coming months.

 Earlier, the Nougat update hits the Verzion’s Galaxy S7 and S7 Edge devices in March, 2017.
 Verizon still hasn’t announced about the plans of Oreo update for Galaxy S7 lineup but we can make an educated guess based on the Nougat rollout.
 Verizon’s Galaxy S7 users can expect the rollout in February or March 2018.